 Before the major is officially approved, all students are required to attend an orientation program for Health students.
 During the regular academic year, there is one orientation meeting each month.
-Check with the HNSC office (4123 Ingersoll) about the dates.
+Check with the HNSC office (4123 Ingersoll) about the dates or contact Prof. Wong at Tracy.
+Wong@brooklyn.cuny.edu.